Wearing a Safety Helmet

 Our task as parents, caregivers, attorneys, doctors, and others entrusted with the care of children is to keep them as safe as possible.
 Most of all, we want to assist them in preventing bike injuries.
 Most of all, following the law regarding helmet usage while cycling, skating, skateboarding, or rollerblading will go far to protect kids.

 As the law states, the helmet your child wears should conform to the standards of the American Society for Testing and Materials or the Consumer Product Safety Commission.
 Be sure the helmet meets current standards and has the seal from the testing agency.

 The helmet should snugly fit on your child's head.
 There should be no "wiggle room."
 Also, the helmet should sit on the forehead, above the eyes, by about one inch.
 The helmet's shape should be rounded and not look like an adult helmet.

-And this is because children must be able to rest their heads on the back of a bike seat.
+And this is because children must rest their heads on the back of a bike seat.
 Make sure the chin strap remains appropriately fastened.
 So it should stay snug and comfortable to the chin.

 Ehline Law Firm helps in the rear-mounted bike seat and other accidents.
 We, too, are parents and avid cyclists.
-Also, we use the trails along the Santa Ana River, Costa Mesa, and Huntington Beach as well.
+Also, we use the trails along the Santa Ana River, Costa Mesa, and Huntington Beach.
 So it makes sense that we help those hurt in accidents in Long Beach, Seal Beach, Sunset Beach, and Rossmoor.
 Contact us now at (888) 400-9721.